 The Town of Curepipe – An overview

-With a population not exceeding 80,000 today, Curepipe is a fast developing area, with numerous industrial zone, upmarket shopping.
+With a population of 84,898, as at 27.03.2023, Curepipe is a fast developing area, with numerous industrial zone, upmarket shopping.
 It is also an area favoured by tourists for items such as handmade ship models, duty free jewelry, Indian silk and cottons, Chinese embroideries, handicrafts and woollen jumpers etc. Its Jan Palach Bus Terminal is the largest in the country, with a traffic flow of 100,000 passengers per day.
 Numerous industrial estates have been established around the town.

 Curepipe is surrounded by a green belt of forests and is the source of six main rivers.
 Its Botanical Gardens, as well as the Trou aux Cerfs crater from which a spectacular view of the Western coast of the Plaines Wilhems may be enjoyed are major attractions.

 It is believed that the name Curepipe was first given to the area in 1817.
 At that time, the place was only a forest-covered or marshy land with few inhabitants.
 It was a relay station used by stage coaches travelling between Port-Louis and Grand Port, where travellers would relax and clean their pipe.
 Curepipe became a village in 1858, with 400 inhabitants.
 On the 27 March 1890, Governor Jerning- ham proclaimed the area a Town.
 The Town was to be governed by a Board of Commissioners.
 It then had a population of 12,000.

 Governor Sir Charles Lees named Sir Virgil Naz as the first President of the Board, with Sir W. A. Edwards, Théodore Sauzier, Louis de Rouchecouste, Dr Ferninand Antelme and Victor Lamarque as the other members of the Board of Curepipe.